jasongrimes/fretboardfoundation/_chapters/020-chords/090-chords-by-name.md

 and 5 are "accidental",
 represented by natural notes with a sharp or flat sign.

-The key of a composition identifies which of these 12 notes is used.
+The key of a composition identifies which 7 of these 12 notes is to be considered "in tune" (diatonic).

 ## Finding the sharp/flat notes in a key